norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an interatively tightening understanding of what success looks like.

 ### Ruthlessly Define Success
 A few times here I have referenced the definition of success.
 That definition needs to be, uh.. defined.
 By Product.
-Be able to ans
+Be able to answer any question of "can it do" or "what does it do when" without looking at the AI Engineering team.
+If your AI Engineering team are the only people that can answer "can it do," that means you left the product design up to them.
+That is stupid, don't do that.
+Create scripts, brand

 ### Use.
 Metrics.
 If there is one critical difference between open-ended
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTc3MjMyMDAsMTMxNTA5NzQ1NSw5Mz
+eyJoaXN0b3J5IjpbLTEzNTUwNDczMzUsMTMxNTA5NzQ1NSw5Mz
 E4MDM5NDUsLTk2NjM1MjcxOCwxMDUyMzgzMjgyLDYxNjQ3OTQ3
 Nyw2NjY1MzI1MTQsODM3MDc3MjMwLDEzNzc4NDk1MzQsMTc5Mz
 M0MjE3NCw4MTM0ODU4MjIsLTYxODIzNzc2NywxNzk2NzM3Njk2